-Council has given first reading to and is considering Proposed Waste Bylaw 434 (Non-Residential) which would include the following requirement for building owners and property managers in Banff:
+Council has passed Waste Bylaw 434 (Non-Residential) which includes the following requirement for building owners and property managers in Banff:

 All non-residential sector entities must provide infrastructure for diversion of food scraps